-Once the rye and barley combination is fermented, it is filled into new charred oak barrels and socked away in the distillery’s rickhouses for a period of between one and four years.
+Once the rye and barley combination is fermented it is batch distilled in their hybrid pot still (which is a small copper pot still with a short column section on top), and the resulting spirit is filled into new charred oak barrels and socked away in the distillery’s rickhouses for a period of between one and four years.
 To aide in the maturation process, heavy bass sounds are pumped through the warehouse at night to force the spirit into every nook and cranny of the barrels.

 Here’s where things get interesting.

 Tuthilltown ships a selection of their old used whiskey barrels to an unnamed maple syrup manufacturer in Vermont, where they are used to mature some of the maple syrup product.
 (Side note: I’ve had a bottle of a bourbon barrel maple syrup in my fridge for years and can attest — it’s absolutely delicious on pancakes and just about everything else).
 Once the syrup manufacturer is done with the barrels, they are shipped back to Tuthilltown.
 The same oak casks, now infused with maple syrup goodness, are then filled with some of their Manhattan Rye for finishing.